BenjaminHaverla/bachelor-thesis/README.md

 You know the meaning is the same but we did some small changes.
 But I feel it's much more better.
 So it's good to have different point of view and as a director of some of your projects, you need to feel the balance.
 I mean which opinion is navigating you in the right way and which opinion is going to navigate you in the wrong way...
 So there's a lot in front of us, I mean we have still three minutes that we need to fill in our music video.

-Well, I wish you also a Bachelor's Thesis and a lot of good things in your life and I hope that after some time, you can see this animated music video on my website.
+Well, I wish you also a succesfull Bachelor's Thesis and a lot of good things in your life and I hope that after some time, you can see this animated music video on my website.
 My plan is for this music video to be on the Filmfreeray website where I have my own profile and you can see there my other projects.

 So I hope your goals will be also successful, I wish you a lot of luck in your Bachelor's Thesis and in your life, and have a nice day!
 Goodbye!